software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/01-testing.md

 }
 ```

-To write a test which fails, you will need to use `panic`, here's how you do it:
+To write a test that fails, you will need to use `panic`, here's how you do it:

 ```
 use array::ArrayTrait;

-// Single value in panic payload
+// Single value in the panic payload
 #[test]
 fn test_panic_single_value() {
     let mut data = array_new::<felt>();